reuniware/Kryll-Strategies-Work/README.md

 Welcome !

-Here you will find various research stuff around creating strategies with the visual editor of Kryll (awesome).
+Here you will find various research stuff around creating strategies with the visual editor of Kryll (awesome), and backtesting them.